 Even though the MCOs have implemented or will be implementing strategies to overcome barriers for screening, diagnosis and treatment (as required under M.S.
 256B.69, Subd, 32a) families are still struggling to access appropriate services.
 This report identifies current barriers in access and provides preliminary recommendations for further efforts to address barriers in access to early screening, diagnosis and treatment of autism spectrum disorders or other developmental concerns.
-The recommendations include improving public awareness of the importance of screening, education on ASD, effective screening tools, diagnosis and treatment, workforce development and improved communication and collaboration across educational, medical and human service providers.
-It also includes recommendations for expanded education of multi-cultural and linguistic communities about the importance of early screening and understanding of typical and atypical child development and resources available for treatment and the need to ensure that rural/out-state MN clients have access to the same services as metro families.
+The results of this data help to identify gaps and provide a road map going forward for MCO's to work collaboratively.
+Recommendations include improving public awareness of the importance of early screening, education on ASD, effective screening tools, diagnosis and treatment, workforce development and improved communication and collaboration across educational, medical and human service providers.
+Analysis of these surveys includes recommendations for expanded education of multi-cultural and linguistic communities about the importance of early screening and understanding of typical and atypical child development and resources available for treatment and recognizes the need to ensure that rural/out-state MN clients have access to the same services as metro families.